saibulusu/saibulusu.github.io/README.md

 **Maskon-Maskoff** - Microsoft Intern Hack for Social good - JP Ungaretti, Linda Zhao, and Amber Li
 Created a dashboard and managed the database for an app that analyzes a picture of people during a pandemic and determines a safety score based on the number of people who wore a mask.
-Technologies Used (by me): Cosmos DB, Power BI, DAX.
+Technologies Used (for my contribution): Cosmos DB, Power BI, DAX.

+**Lights**
+Voice-activated Lights.
+Technologies Used: Amazon Echo, Particle Photon, WS2813 LED Strip, IFTTT, C++.